DPI Design Magazine Interview

 What is a stylish feminine for you?

-Soft curving forms, which are easy for the eye to follow, are a nice feature of a feminine design, and its something I appreciate in an artwork.
+Soft curving forms, which are easy for the eye to follow, are a nice feature of the feminine design, and its something I appreciate in an artwork.
 The composition flows in a natural way and it feels like a story is being told with subtle narratives.

 The feminine features are essential to give it a stylish edge.
 The subject matter is integral, it delivers a quick message about the piece of work.
-Its the style that completes the work as a whole.
+It’s the style that completes the work as a whole.

 and how do feature it in your creation?

 My creations are a blend of delicate, intricate forms, and good use of color, composed together in a harmonizing way.
 It’s a matter of how I feel about the work I’m working on.
 If it feels right and I’m excited by it, I know I will be satisfied with the final piece.
 I have developed a style over the years, which is constantly developing.
 It’s clean and simple in its form.
 I like to create intricate, delicate work, which is essential to create a feminine touch to my illustrations.
 I trust in the composition and weight of my work.
 It’s very thought through the process and everything is placed coherently.
 The lines are swooping and weaving through the design, which provides a sense of movement.
 These forms interact with elements in my illustration, which is very characteristic of my work.

 I introduce and work with floral designs and nature, it’s a feature to my illustrations, depending on the brief.
 I like to overlay my work and have different layers come through which adds a fresh dimension.

 I enjoy what I do as a designer, its something that gives me a sense of pride.
 I am very satisfied whenever I complete a piece of work and see it used in a commercial way